FRANK LAMPHERE

 Dean Martin More Popular Than Ever!

 Each year since his death in 1995 there seems to be more and more "Dean Martin" everywhere you look.
 Infomercials by Guthy-Renker pushing the Best of the Dean Martin Variety Shows and the Celebrity Roasts, biographies (including those by his children Deana and Ricci, both whom are fine entertainers in their own right), Dino’s songs used in commercials and Super Bowls, a recent posthumous duets CD release, Martin and Lewis movies in boxed sets, a biographical Hollywood film about the phenomenal Martin and Lewis comedy team, and reports that re-releases of classic Dean Martin albums from the 1950s and '60s are selling in droves.
 What’s going on here?
 Is the world finally realizing something that we Dean Martin fans have always known?
 That great talent and great recordings can survive all the musical trends and sound as good to today’s listeners, as they did to our parents and grandparents.
-Just look at Tony Bennett who at 85, is perhaps more relevant today than he was fifty years ago during his hit making years, thanks to his continuing devotion to singing quality songs and in a style that has few practitioners.
+Just look at Tony Bennett who at 85 (Bennett passed in 2023), is perhaps more relevant today than he was fifty years ago during his hit making years, thanks to his continuing devotion to singing quality songs and in a style that has few practitioners.
 We continually read how this celebrity and that celebrity refer to Dean Martin as "The King of Cool", or how he was "The Very Definition of Cool" etc...
 I would like to briefly discuss Dean Martin’s

 vocal quality and singing style.
 And take the dialogue beyond "cool".